thegetty/quire-docs/content/docs-v1/collection-catalogues.md

 ### Create Multiple Filter Values

-Any object you are filtering can have multiple values and each would be filterable as long as the data organized is listed in the `object_list` correctly.
+Any object you are filtering can have multiple values and each would be filterable as long as the data is formatted in the `object_list` correctly.
 In the examples below, all three materials ("graphite", "pastel", and "paper") will be added to the Medium dropdown menu.
-Please note, that values will not automatically be capitalized.
+Please note that the values will not be capitalized automatically.

 ``` yaml
 object_list: